Customer: Watercare Services Ltd Contract: Construct Only Location: Auckland, New Zealand |

 The solution

-Our experience on Mangere BNR (the largest mechanical installation undertaken in New Zealand in the last 15 years) provides the ideal grounding to manage the complex mechanical works and commissioning for Pukekohe.
+Our experience on Mangere BNR (the largest mechanical installation undertaken in New Zealand in the last 15 years) provided the ideal grounding to manage the complex mechanical works and commissioning for Pukekohe.

 We implemented some of the health and safety initiatives used successfully on Mangere BNR to deliver the project safely, including developing a strong safety culture, robust permitting procedures, and a thorough training and awareness programme to ensure all staff understand and strive to mitigate safety risks associated with working in this high hazard environment.